 The stretch of water between Lamlash Bay and Holy Isle is sheltered so you won’t have to worry about rough seas (most of the time) and the water is beautifully clean.
 Expect to see lots of fish, jellyfish and marine plant life as you paddle around the bay.

 If it was a bit warmer I’d have jumped out and gone for a swim but hey, this is Scotland and I’m not that brave.

 While it’s possible to kayak around the entire island the sea gets a little choppy on the eastern side that borders the Firth of Clyde so it’s probably best to stick to the Lamlash Bay side instead.

-You can land pretty much anywhere you like but be warned it’s not permitted to intrude on the island’s southern edge near the lighthouse as that’s where the isolated retreat is.
-Thankfully there’s a decent-sized jetty at the other end of the island near the main Buddhist building.
+You can land pretty much anywhere you like but be aware it’s not permitted to intrude on the island’s southern edge near the lighthouse as that’s where the isolated retreat is located.
+Thankfully there’s a decent-sized jetty at the other end of the island near the converted farmhouse.

 There are a couple of rules once you get on Holy Isle which must be observed, the first of which is no littering and the second is no overnight camping.

 That’s completely fair in my opinion as the community has worked long and hard to promote the island as a wildlife reserve and they’ve gone to great lengths to promote nature with a native tree planting programme on Holy Isle’s northern edge.

 The only other request is that day visitors stick to the main paths which is partly due to the conservation aspect, partly to do with respecting the Buddhists and partly for your own safety when you climb the 1,000-foot Mullach Mor hill in the island’s centre.